GoodWillHunting11/Cubeagram/README.md

 # Cubeagram
 This is a clone of [Instagram](https://www.instagram.com/)

-Cubeagram is a plac for all cubers to get together and share their hobby and sport from 1x1's to 11x11's all cubes are welcome!
+Cubeagram is a place for all cubers to get together and share their hobby and sport from 1x1's to 11x11's.
+All cubes are welcome!

 # Index
 |